 8. You can discard an identical card at any point in the game.
 Use the “two-it” rule that allows you to put an identical card down on the pile.

 Learn how to deal with the penalties of the MAO card game and become a pro!

-To win, you should be the first player to achieve the game objective: get rid of your cards.
+Speed is a fun game alternative to Uno.
+So in order to win, you should be the first player to get rid of your cards.

 The card order is similar to other matching-type card games and depends on whether the Ace is low or high.

 A, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K

 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A

 The player who has the smallest card after the drawing is chosen for a dealer.

 After shuffling, the dealer gives each player 2 piles of cards facing down.
 The first pile contains 5 cards, the second one-15 cards.

 Next, the dealer makes 4 more piles and leaves them in the middle.
 The second and third piles contain only one card each.
 The first and the fourth have 5 cards each.